Optimal Conditional Inference in Adaptive Experiments: Conditional inference for location-invariant algorithms

 \subsection{Conditioning on $\Delta X_{1:T-1}$ in Thompson sampling}

-We have so far studied inference conditional on all of the differences $\Delta X_{1:T-1}$.
-While this allows for any location-invariant form of selection, one might reasonably wonder if this conditioning is excessive.
-If we had more restrictions on how $(T,\Pi_{1:T},\eta)$ were generated and our only goal were to ensure conditional coverage \eqref{eq:conditional_requirement}, perhaps it would suffice to condition on a coarser set of statistics, which could let us obtain higher power.
-The next section explores this possibility.
+We have so far studied inference conditional on all of the differences $\Delta X_ {1:T-1}$, since $(L, X_T)$ is sufficient with respect to $X_{1:T} \mid (T, \Delta X_ {1:T-1})$.
+While this allows for any location-invariant experimental design, one might wonder if this conditioning is excessive.
+If we had more restrictions on how $(T,\Pi_ {1:T},\eta)$ were generated and our only goal were to ensure conditional coverage \eqref {eq:conditional_requirement}, perhaps it would suffice to condition on a coarser set of statistics, which could lead to higher power. \cref {sec:inference_in_the_gaussian_model} explores this possibility.

-Before doing so, however, we show that conditioning on on $\Delta X_{1:T-1}$ is sometimes necessary for conditional coverage \eqref{eq:conditional_requirement}, even when the rules generating $(T,\Pi_{1:T},\eta)$ are perfectly known.
+Here, we show instead that conditioning on $\Delta X_{1:T-1}$ is sometimes necessary for conditional coverage \eqref{eq:conditional_requirement}, even when the rules generating $(T,\Pi_{1:T},\eta)$ are perfectly known.
 Specifically, we show in the case of Thompson sampling (\cref{ex:thompson}), for fixed $T$ and $\eta$, efficient conditional inference given $\Delta X_{1:T-1}$ is also efficient given $\Pi_{1:T}$.
-This is because $\Pi_{1:T}$ in Thompson sampling contains sufficiently rich information about $\Delta X_{1:T-1}$. \begin{restatable}{prop}{propovercondition} Under the setup of \cref{thm:leftover}, suppose, for all $t$, $\Xi_{t}(X_1,\ldots, X_{t-1})$ is measurable with respect to $\Pi_{2:t}$.
-Under Thompson sampling, $(L, X_T)$ is sufficient for $\mu$ with respect to the conditional distribution $X_{1:T} \mid \Pi_{1:T}, T$. \end{restatable}
+This is because $\Pi_{1:T}$ in Thompson sampling contains rich information about $\Delta X_{1:T-1}$.